-FastComet guarantees 99.9% uptime on their website.
+FastComet guarantees 99.9% uptime on its website.
 However, the actual figure was better than that.
 My test site stayed up for 100% of the time.

 Also, the response times were steady, which stayed under 200ms most of the time.

 So, in my experience, FastComet is a reliable hosting provider with excellent uptime and fast server response times.

-Although there were no issues during the initial review phase, I did experience a few outages later.
+Although there were no issues during the initial review period, I did experience a few outages later.

 The first major downtime occurred fifteen days after purchasing the hosting plan.
 That is almost 350hrs of operation without any interruption.
 Since it was planned maintenance, they had informed me about it five days prior.

 In that email message, they said the maintenance window could last for up to five hours.
 However, they could fix it within one-and-half hours.

 The next major outage happened the very next day itself.
-When I received the alert from UptimeRobot, I quickly contacted support and enquired about what’s happening.
+When I received the alert from UptimeRobot, I quickly contacted support and enquired about what was happening.
 They said that they were facing some technical issues on specific servers, which is causing the downtime.